billyLumberjack/introsde-2016-assignment-2/README.md

 # introsde-2016-assignment-2
 ## Samuele Malavasi | mat.182551
 The second assignment for the course of introduction of service design (a.a.
-2016-2017) aim to implement a service on a heroku server and a client able to consume the api both via json and xml.
+2016-2017) aims to implement a service on a heroku server and a client able to consume the api both via json and xml.
 I used Ivy to manage dependencies and ant to automate the ivy installation, dependencies retrieving, java compiling and execution (of the client).
 The server is already deployed on heroku.

 ### About the code
 The main classes are

 **MyFilter** Is called (in the web.xml) on each request, it verifies if the database is populated.
-In case it is not, provides to the population taking the queries from two .txt files.
+In case it is not, provides the population taking the queries from two .txt files.

 **Client** Executes all the requests in the asked order, both via json and xml.
 It prints the log in two different files and on the console.
   * `rest api methods` Used to interface to the server side: here we can perform CRUD operations
   * `createLogStr(String, int)` Returns the string to print on each request's execution
-  * `toPrettyString(String)` Prettify the xml type string given
+  * `toPrettyString(String)` Prettify the given xml type string
   * `unmarshallJSON(String, Class)` Given a `json` type string and its associated class returns a the generic java object obtained parsing the string
   * `unmarshallXML(String, Class)` Given a `xml` type string and its associated class returns a the generic java object obtained parsing the string